flash62au/EngineDriver_Home/docs/operation/index.rst

     :scale: 30 %
     :align: right

-TBA

 * Start Engine Driver |br|\ You will be presented with the Connection Screen
-* There are three ways you can select a server to connect to
+* On the Connection Screen there are three ways you can select a server to connect to:

-  - Address and Port
+  - IP Address and Port
   - Discovered Servers
   - Recent servers

+  **Discover Servers**

+  This is the most common way to connect.
+If the server you want to connect to is in the list, simply click on it and you will be taken to the Throttle screen.

+  If the server does not appear in the recent list try one of the other two methods.
+  Your server not appearing in the recent list is not necessarily a problem  See `Connection issues <./wifi_issues.html>`_ for more information.

+  **Recent Server List**

+  If the server you want to connect to is in the list, simply click on it and you will be taken to the Throttle screen.

+  The server being in this list does not necessarily mean that you will be able to connect it now.It is just that you have successfully connected to it in the past.

+  There is also a "demo" server at **jmri.mstevetodd.com**, port **44444** in this list that you can connect to for testing.
+(If your device/phone has an internet connection.)

+  **IP Address and Port**

+  Type in the IP address and Port of the WiThrottle server and press :guilabel:`Connect`.

+  To find you server IP address and Port:

+    * For a JMRI server, see the WiThrottle window for its address
+    * For other devices, see the instructions for that device

+Notes:

-If you only ever connect to one WiThrottle server you can effectively bypass this screen by setting the ``Auto-Connect to WiThrottle Server?`` preference.
+* If you only ever connect to one WiThrottle server you can effectively bypass this screen by setting the ``Auto-Connect to WiThrottle Server?`` preference.

-Also see `Connection issues <./wifi_issues.html>`_ if you are having difficulties.
+* Also see `Connection issues <./wifi_issues.html>`_ if you are having difficulties.

 ----